 The following items must be submitted:

 Since applications are reviewed as they arrive and invitations to audition live are made on a rolling basis, early applications are encouraged.
-If an applicant is unable to audition live, the final decision will be made based upon submitted recordings and materials.
+If an applicant is unable to audition live, a Skype audition will be scheduled.

 LIVE AUDITION FORMAT

 Live auditions are conducted by one or two members of the audition committee and are video recorded for review by the full audition committee.
 Most live auditions are fifteen minutes long.